Undergraduate Courses in Education

 EDUC 4327 Readings and Research (3-0).
 A course taught on an individual basis wherein special topics are studied.
 Course content varies according to needs of the student.

 EDUC 4601 Student Teaching in the Elementary School 4-8 (6-0).
 Includes a minimum of twelve weeks of teaching practice in an accredited elementary school in grades 4-8 under supervision of a public school classroom teacher.
+Must meet departmental approval to student teach.

 EDUC 4605 Student Teaching in the Secondary School (6-0).
 Includes a minimum of twelve weeks of teaching practice in an accredited secondary school under supervision.
 Where the student has two teaching fields a minimum of six weeks teaching in each field will be included.
+Must meet departmental approval to student teach.